take out car insurance

 • The transfer is only possible to the extent that the recipient could have achieved themselves.

-• Some insurers require a shared household.
+• Some insurers require a domestic community.

-1. Spouses or registered civil partners.
+1. Spouses or registered partners.

 2. Children (biological and often also non-biological).